mullvad/mullvadvpn-app/README.md

 Instructions for how to handle locales and translations are found [here](./gui/locales/README.md).

+For instructions specific to the Android app, see [here](./android/README.md).

 ## Audits, pentests and external security reviews

 Mullvad has used external pentesting companies to carry out security audits of this VPN app.
 Read